 16. How much does Madeira wine cost?

-Madeira wine prices can range from €8 (3 years) and thousands of euros.
-Bottles of old Terrantez Madeira are precious, and the most expensive Madeira Wine bottle and the most aged wine ever auctioned by Christie’s was Terrantez from 1715, sold for €24 000.
+Madeira wine prices range from €8 (3 years) to thousands of euros.
+Bottles of old Terrantez Madeira are precious, and the most expensive Madeira Wine bottle and the most aged wine ever auctioned by Christie’s was Terrantez from 1715, which sold for €24 000.

 17. Madeira wine vs Port

 We produce both fortified wines in Portugal but in different regions.
 Port wine comes from the Douro Valley and Madeira, from the beautiful subtropical island of Madeira.

 Both wines go through the same process.
 However, what winemakers try to avoid in every other wine region, Madeira wine producers don’t.